 About the mediators

-Housing Mediation Service volunteer mediators have received professional mediation training and the basics of tenant-landlord law as it relates to eviction procedures.
+Our volunteer mediators have received professional mediation training and know the basics of tenant-landlord law as it relates to eviction procedures.

 The mediator's role is to facilitate communication between the parties and exploration of the options and possible solutions.
 Mediators cannot guarantee that the problem will be solved, provide legal advice, or take sides.
 The ultimate resolution is up to the parties in dispute.